spinnaker/spinnaker.github.io/community/gardening/spin-contrib.md

 kubectl --kubeconfig ~/.kube/garden.yaml get pods
 ```

-You should see output similar to the following:
+You see output similar to the following:

 ```bash
 NAME                                READY   STATUS    RESTARTS   AGE